Generalized Orthogonal Approximate Message-Passing for Sublinear Sparsity: Introduction

 \subsection{Lasso-Type Algorithms}

-For the linear measurement, least absolute shrinkage and selection operator (Lasso)~\cite{Tibshirani96} is a popular approach to signal reconstruction for both linear sparsity and sublinear sparsity.
+For the linear measurement, least absolute shrinkage and selection operator (Lasso)~\cite{Tibshirani96} is a popular approach to signal reconstruction for the linear and sublinear sparsity.
 More generally, the following optimization problem is considered:

-with some constant $\lambda>0$.
-In particular, Lasso uses the $\ell_{1}$ norm $p=1$.
-In this paper, algorithms to solve (\ref{Lasso}) are referred to as Lasso-type algorithms.
+with some $\lambda>0$.
+Lasso uses the $\ell_{1}$ norm $p=1$.
+In this paper, algorithms to solve (\ref{Lasso}) are called Lasso-type algorithms.

 Classical optimization techniques have been used to propose several Lasso-type algorithms for $\ell_{1}$ regularization.
 Iterative shrinkage thresholding algorithm (ISTA)~\cite{Daubechies04} or fast ISTA (FISTA)~\cite{Beck09} is an instance of proximal gradient.
 The other algorithms include an interior-point method~\cite{Koh07}, gradient projection~\cite{Figueiredo07}, Bregman iteration~\cite{Yin08}, and alternating direction method of multipliers (ADMM)~\cite{Esser09,Yang11}.
 Iterative hard thresholding (IHT)~\cite{Blumensath09} is an alternative of ISTA to solve the problem~(\ref{Lasso}) with $\ell_{0}$ regularization.